GSASII/codetest/README.md

 MacOS, Linux and Raspberry Pi computers.
 It currently receives >600 citations/year.

+## Please Cite
+If you use GSAS-II in any part of your project, please cite it in your publications.
+This is the most valuabe way you can demonstrate your support of the project.
+Note that some sections of program utilize work by others and will display citations for that.
+If you use those sections, please cite those papers as well.
-* Please Cite: the primary citation for GSAS-II is:
+The primary citation for GSAS-II is:

     Toby, B. H., & Von Dreele, R. B. (2013).
 "GSAS-II: the genesis of a modern open-source all purpose crystallography software package".
 Journal of Applied Crystallography, 46(2),
     544-549. ​doi:10.1107/S0021889813003531

-    If you use GSAS-II in any part of your project, please cite it in your publications.
-This is the most valuabe way you can demonstrate your support of the project.
-Note that some sections of program utilize work by others and will display citations for that.
-If you use those sections, please cite those papers as well.
+## URLs
 * At present the home page for the software is here: https://subversion.xray.aps.anl.gov/trac/pyGSAS.
 Note installation instructions and tutorials at that URL.